math2001/Gedda/README.md

 #### `stylesheet <String>`

 A path/URL to a style sheet.
 It replaces the default one.
+It is relative from the config directory (`~/.config/Gedda`).

 #### `showdownOptions <Object>`